dachad/tcpgoon/README.md

 * Given a hostname, port, the number of connections (100 by default), a delay between connections (10ms by default) and an interval between stats updates to the standard output...
-* It will use goroutines to open a tcp connection and try to read from it
+* It will use goroutines to open TCP connections and try to read from them
 * The tool will exit once all connections have been dialed (successfully or not)
 * Exit status different from 0 represent executions where all connections were not established successfully, facilitating the integration in test suites.